Radio Days at WJHU

 RAN was my collaborator on that.
 I was a member of JHU at the time.
 RAN & others at the station were amused by the idiocy of the 'news' 'reportage' & put a foto of me performing the 'ceremony' on some copies of JHU's program schedule.
 Track 8 is one of RAN's shows done at the time in which he plays a recording that he'd done with the dead dogs that I'd found in the tunnel - amongst other things.
 Shortly thereafter, I was "involuntarily quit" from the radio station at the instigation of one of the more humorless DJs.

 I Am a DJ: I Am What I Play

 Sally Gillespie was one of the few female jocks (other than Katie Glancy) I remember at the station.
-(Though looking at an old program guide, there were quite a few: Carol Burris, Daphne Palmer, Janet Sanford, Michelle Weiss.)
+(Though looking at an old program guide, there were quite a few: Carol Burris, Daphne Palmer, Janet Sanford, Michele Weiss.)
 She loved Bowie and Bauhaus and was a Ziggy Stardust lookalike with her natural red hair, which was always worn short and closely cropped.
 I think all the boys there had a crush on her because she was, well, Bowie-cool and hip.

 |Sally G. and Two Men Who Fell to Earth outside Record & Tape Collector|